Melody (Japanese singer): Biography

 In 2012, she announced a children's music project Gold Belle, with sister Christine Saimo.
 She found it difficult to teach her kids English while living in Japan so they put together the project to give children a fun way to learn.
 Saimo produced the music and they released the album Kid's Melodies in December 19, under their own record label, EverDream.

 Personal life

 Melody has three sisters: Christine Saimo, who goes by KURIS in the Japanese music industry and who also resides in Tokyo; and Harmony and Rhythmy, who live in the United States.
 On March 14, 2009, Melody married Japanese musician and actor Miyavi (Takamasa Ishihara).
-The couple has three children, Lovelie Miyavi, now going by Aily or Aspen, (born 2009 in Japan), Jewelie Aoi (born 2010 in Japan), and Skyler Kakeru (born 2021 in the United States).
+The couple has three children, Lovelie "Aily" (born July 29, 2009, in Japan), Jewelie Aoi (born October 21, 2010, in Japan), and Skyler Kakeru (born February 24, 2021, in the United States).
 From 2014 to 2021, Melody and her family were living in Los Angeles, California, having moved to the area during the release of Miyavi's film Unbroken.
 After the birth of their son Skyler, the family returned to Japan and currently live in Tokyo.